dtcenter/METplus/docs/Users_Guide/systemconfiguration.rst

 Config File Structure
 ---------------------

-METplus Wrappers employs a hierarchy of configuration files employed in METplus Wrappers.
-At the lowest level are the "set-and-forget" type configuration files that reside in the *<METplus_installation_dir>/parm/metplus_config*.
-At the next level are the configuration files that pertain to a user's specific needs in the *<METplus_installation_dir>/parm/use_cases/<specific_use_case>*.

-Four configuration files are required for METplus Wrappers to be fully configured (i.e. all keywords are defined by either whitespace or a valid value):

-  1. metplus_system
-  2. metplus_data
-  3. metplus_logging
-  4. metplus_runtime
+**Default Configuration File**

+The default METplus configurations are found in *parm/metplus_config/defaults.conf*.
+These settings are applied to every run of the wrappers and include information about the user's environment, such as where the MET applications are installed and where sample input data can be found.
+They also include options to define where output data should be written and customize log output.

-By default, key-values that require the user's input are set to *</path/to>*.
+By default, key-values that require the user's input are set to **/path/to**.
-Make sure to replace these with the appropriate directory for your project.
+These values must be replaced with the appropriate paths for the installation.

-Additional configuration files are optional and the key-values defined there will override any values defined in the four mandatory METplus Wrappers configuration files.
-These additional configuration files enable users to use a common set of configuration files and to create customized environments for their verification tasks.
+Values in the default configuration file can also be overridden in a user-defined configuration file to change settings for an individual user or use case run.
+More information can be found in the :ref:`User Defined Config section<user_defined_config>`.

+**Use Case Configuration Files**

+Example configuration files that contain settings to run various use cases can be found in the *parm/use_cases* directory.
+There are two directories inside this directory.

+The directory named *met_tool_wrapper* contains simple use cases that run one wrapper at a time.
+They provide examples of how to configure and run a single wrapper to help users become familiar with the configurations that are available for that wrapper.

+The directory named **model_applications** contains sub-directories organized by category.
+These use cases often run multiple wrappers in succession to demonstrate more complex examples of how the tools are used for verification by end users.

 Common Config Variables
 -----------------------